kmeranda/scheme_parser/README.md

 n = integers

 To do:
-Store lats into array
+Store lats into array -- a[0] would be (car lat) cdr lat? -- true/false returned as 1/0 instead atom? zero?
-cdr
-lat?
-atom?
-zero?